asuyanto/tswd-portfolio/final-project-part-three.md

 > Include few paragraphs that reflects on changes you made since the completion of Part II.

 I did all the suggestions from my interviews and instructor's advices, as follow:
-I enhanced the twist graph with clearer data label and scale I added some citations of the hunger graph AI success story on-farm I added AI success story on-farm with citation of the research I added video of AI on-farm to give clearer visualization I brokedown the AI future opportunities
+I enhanced the twist graph with clearer data label and scale, I added some citations of the hunger graph AI success story on-farm, I added AI success story on-farm with citation of the research, I added video of AI on-farm to give clearer visualization, I brokedown the AI future opportunities, and
 I added call to action for technologists by giving some options how we can start on the new section 'Get Involved'

 ## The audience